wsor4035/dev.luanti.org/content/for-engine-devs/compiling/android.md

 ./gradlew app:assembleDebug
 ```

+If the build is not working, try first cleaning the cache via `./gradlew clean` before building.

 _(If you're compiling on Windows, you can use the `gradle` command, so long as you install the additional Unix dependency [gettext](https://www.gnu.org/software/gettext/).
 Both of these are verified to work when installed by [Scoop](https://scoop.sh).)_

 This will produce a number of debug builds in the form of `.apk` files (depending on the enabled ABIs)